 Make sure that you’re storing all your online accounts in your Dashlane app—not just your most important ones.
 Because of the issues with reusing passwords explained above, even some old, throwaway shopping account can come back to haunt you.
 When all your passwords are in Dashlane, we can show you every account with a reused or similar password so you can secure it.

-The Dashlane Premium and Premium Plus plans also offer a few extra ways to stay safe after a breach.
+The Dashlane Premium plan also offers a few extra ways to stay safe after a breach.
 Turning on Dark Web Monitoring ensures that if your personal information is found on risky sites where it may be available to hackers and spammers, you’ll get an alert so you can secure the related account.
-You can keep an eye on your credit score through Dashlane Premium Plus, and use our identity restoration services and even Identity Theft Insurance should you need it.

 The tips above might seem like a lot if you try to do them all at once.
 Instead, pick at least one per week to implement in your digital life, and you’ll be more secure online right away!